lukerbs/pi-tracker/README.md

   * Mini Pan Tilt Kit with 2 Micro Servo Motors
   * Camera Module for Raspberry Pi
 ### Assembling the Hardware
-  1. Assemble Pan Tilt Hat Kit according to the instuctions included with the kit
+  1. Assemble Pan Tilt Hat Kit with camera module according to the instuctions included with the kit
-  2. Attach the ribbon connectors to the Raspberry Pi according to the diagram below:
+  2. Attach the servo wires to the Raspberry Pi according to the diagram below:
     <img src="/static/img/servo-diagram.png" alt="Servo Diagram" width="50%"/>
+  3. Attach the Camera Module ribbon connector cable to the Rasberry Pi.
-  3. Plug the Coral USB Accellerator into an available Raspberry Pi USB port (optional but recommended for optimal performance)
+  4. Plug the Coral USB Accellerator into an available Raspberry Pi USB port (optional but recommended for optimal performance)
-  4. Plug the Raspberry Pi into a power source
+  5. Plug the Raspberry Pi into a power source

 ## Software Installation & Setup
 ### Configuring Port Forwarding